emmaj7/sml_summerproject/README.md

 	nodemon app.js

-You can view the application by going into a browser and access
+You can view the application by going into a browser and accessing

 	localhost:3000